 Kitt started her career in law as an associate at Kilpatrick Townsend in its Atlanta, Georgia office, where she concentrated her practice on licensing and franchising, securities, M&A and general corporate matters.
 Prior to rejoining the firm in 2018, Kitt was the founding partner of a boutique franchise and business law firm based in Atlanta, Georgia.
 She has also served as in-house franchise counsel for several internationally known franchise brands.

 Clients have described Kitt as “smart, articulate and very knowledgeable about franchise law and general business matters”, and “a hard-working and very skilled lawyer, experienced in both private practice and in-house franchise leadership.”
-Kitt has been recognized by Franchise Times as a “Legal Eagle” and she was recognized in 2021 by The Best Lawyers in America® for Franchise Law.
+Kitt has been recognized by Franchise Times as a “Legal Eagle” and she was recognized in 2021 and 2022 by The Best Lawyers in America® for Franchise Law.

 Kitt has devoted a significant amount of time to the firm's pro bono efforts.
 Kitt is currently on the Board of Directors of Operation Mess Hall, Inc. which aims to serve U.S. veterans and members of the military service by providing the opportunity for independent business ownership through franchising.
 Kitt is also active in the community.
 She recently served as a Board Member of the Museum School of Avondale Estates foundation, and as its legal counsel.
 She was Chairperson of the Museum Schools’ Auction Procurement Committee in 2016, raising a record amount of money for elementary and middle school enrichment programs.